-At March 31, 2016, the Company's capital resources consisted of cash and cash equivalents of \$27.7 million.
-The Company expects to continue to incur significant expenditures to support commercial manufacturing and sales and marketing of AFREZZA and the development of other product candidates.
-The facility agreement (the "Facility Agreement") with Deerfield Private Design Fund II, L.P. ("Deerfield Private Design Fund") and Deerfield Private Design International II, L.P. (collectively, "Deerfield") and the First Amendment to Facility Agreement and Registration Rights Agreement (the "First Amendment") that resulted in additional sales of an additional tranche of notes (the "Tranche B notes") (see Note 12 - Facility Agreement) requires the Company to maintain at least \$25.0 million in cash and cash equivalents or available borrowings under the loan arrangement, dated as of October 2, 2007, between The Company and The Mann Group LLC (as amended, restated, or otherwise modified as of the date hereof, "The Mann Group Loan Arrangement"), as of the last day of each fiscal quarter.
-The Company will need to continue to incur expenses for the commercialization of AFREZZA and will need to raise additional capital to finance such activities.
-The Company cannot be certain that it will be able to raise additional capital on favorable terms, or at all, which raises substantial doubt about the Company's ability to continue as a going concern.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+At September 30, 2016, the Company's capital resources consisted of cash and cash equivalents of \$35.5 million.
+The Company expects to continue to incur significant expenditures to support commercial manufacturing and sales and marketing of Afrezza and the development of its product candidates.
+The facility agreement (the "Facility Agreement") with Deerfield Private Design Fund II, L.P. ("Deerfield Private Design Fund") and Deerfield Private Design International II, L.P. (collectively, "Deerfield") and the First Amendment to Facility Agreement and Registration Rights Agreement (the "First Amendment") that resulted in the issuance of an additional tranche of notes (see Note 13 - Facility Agreement) requires the Company to maintain at least \$25.0 million in cash and cash equivalents or available borrowings under the loan arrangement, dated as of October 2, 2007, between the Company and The Mann Group LLC (as amended, restated, or otherwise modified as of the date hereof, "The Mann Group Loan Arrangement"), as of the last day of each fiscal quarter.

-On August 11, 2014, we executed a license and collaboration agreement (the "Sanofi License Agreement") with Sanofi-Aventis Deutschland GmbH (which subsequently assigned its rights and obligations under the agreement to Sanofi), pursuant to which Sanofi was responsible for global commercial, regulatory and development activities for AFREZZA.
+On August 11, 2014, the Company executed a license and collaboration agreement (the "Sanofi License Agreement") with Sanofi-Aventis Deutschland GmbH (which subsequently assigned its rights and obligations under the agreement to Sanofi), pursuant to which Sanofi was responsible for global commercial, regulatory and development activities for Afrezza.
 The Sanofi License Agreement became effective on September 23, 2014.
-The Company manufactured AFREZZA at its manufacturing facility in Danbury, Connecticut to supply Sanofi's demand for the product pursuant to a supply agreement dated August 11, 2014 (the "Sanofi Supply Agreement").
+The Company manufactured Afrezza at its manufacturing facility in Danbury, Connecticut to supply Sanofi's demand for the product pursuant to a supply agreement dated August 11, 2014 (the "Sanofi Supply Agreement").